technovangelist/technovangelist/README.md

-I'm an Evangelist and Trainer at Datadog and have been for about 6 years.
+I'm an Evangelist and Trainer at (InfraHQ)[https://infrahq.com] and have been for about 6 years.